 What to look for in a mist

-Look for mists with pure essential oils that are wonderful for your skin, like lavender and ylang ylang.
+Look for organic mists with pure essential oils that are wonderful for your skin, like lavender and ylang ylang.
 Look also for other ingredients like comfrey for its cell proliferating properties, vegetable glycerin for its humectant value (its ability to pull moisture from the air to your skin), seaweeds because most of them can hold twenty times their weight in water, lily for its calming and healing action on the skin, and chamomile and calendula because they are soothing.

-These mists, like herbs themselves, are so versatile that I use the same mist as a perfume before going out and spray it onto my pillow before going to sleep.
+These organic mists, like herbs themselves, are so versatile that I use the same mist as a perfume before going out and spray it onto my pillow before going to sleep.
 I find the essential oil of lavender especially nice.
 I use it as a light moisturizer alone or with one of our organic creams before applying makeup.
-It is a perfect light summer moisturizer for oily skin and a nice addition to a cream for dry sensitive skin.
+It is a perfect light summer moisturizer for oily skin and a nice addition to an organic cream for dry sensitive skin.
 I use it to set my makeup after application.
 I keep one in my refrigerator and use it after a bath to cool me from the heat of the water.
 For those lucky enough to have a hot tub, a mist is a perfect accompaniment.

 I am constantly using the mist in my car, not only to hydrate and tone my skin, but also to calm down during stressful moments on the highway.
 I often use the one in my office while typing, talking on the phone, if I need a break, or if I need a pick-me-up.